justcontent/m5-atom-satellite/README.md

 # m5-atom-satellite
-Connect m5 Atom Matrix devies to Bitfocus Companion using the Satellite API
+Connect m5 Atom Matrix devices to Bitfocus Companion using the Satellite API.

 This is released as-is, in both Arduino Sketch format, as as a precompiled hex file.